felixerdy/Geosoftware-II/README.md

 #### System Requirements:
 In theory, the software should run on any Linux-based server system.
-Only the installation of Ubuntu Server 14.04.3 LTS is described as only this system was tested.
+Only the installation on Ubuntu 14.04.3 LTS and Ubuntu Server 14.04.3 LTS is described as only this systems were tested.

 ### Installation: